adosikas/synth_mapping_helper/README.md

 # Technical information

 The GUI is built with [NiceGUI](https://nicegui.io/), allowing me to write a "frontend" with pure python.
 Even the wall art editor is created from python, which is why I am not currently able to make a "full editor" as that requires some fully clientside logic (ThreeJS in particular).
-If you have experience there and would like to help me make a proper editor (with native intergration for SMH, please let me know).
+If you have experience there and would like to help me make a proper editor (with native intergration for SMH, integrated spectrum/movement plots, etc), please let me know.

 In the "backend" everything is python and numpy arrays, and uses fairly modular functions for the various operations.
 Feel free to experiment with using the API to make custom python scripts, but that requires the advanced installation (see above).